andlzanon/semantic-bot-recommender/README.md

     5) cast member - Stanley Tucci
     2

+    Which of these properties do you like the most?
+Type the number of the preferred attribute or answer "no" if you like none
+    1) cast member - Samuel L. Jackson
+    2) cast member - Cate Blanchett
+    3) cast member - Shia LaBeouf
+    4) cast member - Tilda Swinton
+    5) genre - drama
+    5

     Based on your current preferences, this movie may be suited for you:
     "Inglourious Basterds"
     Because it has these properties that are relevant to you:
     1) main subject - World War II
     2) cast member - Brad Pitt
+    3) genre - drama
     Did you like the recommendation, didn't like the recommendation or have you already watched the movie? (yes/no/watched) watched

     Which of these properties do you like the most?
 Type the number of the preferred attribute or answer "no" if you like none
-    1) genre - drama
+    1) cast member - Cate Blanchett
-    2) award received - National Board of Review: Top Ten Films
-    3) nominated for - Academy Award for Best Picture
-    4) production company - Warner Bros.
-    5) nominated for - Academy Award for Best Writing, Adapted Screenplay 1

-    Which of these properties do you like the most?
-Type the number of the preferred attribute or answer "no" if you like none
+    2) cast member - Shia LaBeouf
+    3) cast member - Tilda Swinton
-    1) award received - National Board of Review: Top Ten Films
+    4) award received - National Board of Review: Top Ten Films
-    2) nominated for - Academy Award for Best Picture
-    3) production company - Warner Bros.
-    4) nominated for - Academy Award for Best Writing, Adapted Screenplay
-    5) nominated for - Academy Award for Best Original Score 1
+    5) cast member - Jason Isaacs
+    4

     Based on your current preferences, this movie may be suited for you:
     "Fury"